 It was on the Croix de Fer on Stage 18 (July 22) of the 1986 Tour de France that Greg Lemond and Bernard Hinault distanced themselves from the all others and dueled for the stage win.
-Hinault, in search of what would have been a record 6th Tour victory, was trying to make up 3 minutes lost the day earlier to Lemond on the Col d’Izoard on Stage 17 attacked on Col du Galibier and Croix de Fer but could not shake Lemond and the two crossed the line in the same time with Hinault winning the stage, but Lemond the tour.
+Hinault, in search of what would have been a record sixth Tour victory, was trying to make up three minutes lost the day earlier to Lemond on the Col d’Izoard on Stage 17.
+He attacked on Col du Galibier and Croix de Fer but could not shake Lemond and the two crossed the line in the same time with Hinault winning the stage, but Lemond the tour.

-Gred Lemond on the Croix de Fer in 1989 (his second of 3 TdF wins)
+Greg Lemond on the Croix de Fer in 1989 (his second of three TdF wins).

 Photo: Steve Selwood

-Col de la Croix de Fer has appeared in the Tour de France 19 times between 1947 and 2017 (see bottom of page for details).
+Col de la Croix de Fer has appeared in the Tour de France 21 times between 1947 and 2023.

 Wikipedia has a good summary of this popular pass: